uboreas/osxvpn/README.md

 	> autovpn.sh start interface

 ## Details
-Apple script and helper script (autovpn.sh) conjuncted with two temporary files:
+These scripts are linked to each other via the following temporary files:

 	vpn.default : Holds last switched configuration name. vpn.status  : Holds last given action (start or stop).